 UPDATES SINCE RECEIVING THE HEINZ AWARD

-November 2010 - Emory's James Weldon Johnson Institute honored Robert P. Moses along with six other individuals for their achievements in civil rights, law, and humanitarian service.
+November 2010 - The James Weldon Johnson Institute at Emory University honored Robert P. Moses, along with six other individuals, for their achievements in civil rights, law, and humanitarian service.
 Commemorating the accomplishments and legacy of James Weldon Johnson, the Johnson Medal is awarded to individuals who have excelled in areas in which Johnson distinguished himself.
-In particular these areas are civil rights, diplomacy, education, journalism, law, literature, and music - Emory University
+In particular these areas are civil rights, diplomacy, education, journalism, law, literature and music - Emory University